-Except of the test for tet meshing in Section 9.3.6 below the result file: "result.frd" will be considered as test example.
-The aforementioned result file: "result.frd" is provided under the directory "examples" of the cgx installation:
+Except of the test for tet-meshing in Section 9.3.6 below, the result file: "result.frd" will be considered as test example.
+The aforementioned result file: "result.frd" is provided in directory: "examples" of the cgx installation:

-"cgx install path"/CalculiX/cgx 2.8/examples/result.frd.
+"cgx_install_path"/CalculiX/cgx_2.9/examples/result.frd.